Kometa-Team/Kometa/docs/home/scripts/overlay-reset.md

 ### Local Install Overview

-PMM Overlay Reset is compatible with Python 3.7 through 3.11.
+PMM Overlay Reset is compatible with Python 3.11.
 Later versions may function but are untested.

 These are high-level steps which assume the user has knowledge of python and pip, and the general ability to troubleshoot issues.